 How to collaborate in the print shop

-The class will visit the school store on the first night to purchase these supplies together: copper etching plate and a scriber etching needle
+The class will visit the school store on the first night to purchase a copper etching plate and a scriber etching needle

 Paper – Rives BFK Arches or Stonehenge*